 I used my usual method here but if you don’t have this or a Ninja Foodi you could easily use a large pot.
 Just saute the meat a bit longer at the beginning and simmer until noodles are as tender as you want it to be.

-Use bite size skinless boneless chicken breasts or thighs for the protein, either is delicious but the latter offers up a bit more flavor.
+Using this machine, you’ll use the lid that is not attached with bite size skinless boneless chicken breasts or thighs for the protein.
+Either is delicious but the latter offers up a bit more flavor.
 I’ve used both to make the thicker version, Ninja Foodi crack chicken and either is delicious.

 Why is it called crack chicken?